 Chances are if you’ve been watching any of Mustafa Ali’s matches since competing in the Cruiserweight Classic, you’ve heard the commentators mention in passing that he was a police officer.

-Having his father sadly pass away and being a father in his own right, Mustafa could only wrestle locally around Chicago, despite offers to go overseas and wrestle in counties like Japan, Germany and Mexico — the pay-check just wasn’t big enough to leave his family for.
+His father sadly passed away and being a father in his own right, Mustafa could only wrestle locally around Chicago, despite offers to go overseas and wrestle in counties like Japan, Germany, and Mexico — the pay-check just wasn’t big enough to leave his family for.

 Ali’s life changed forever when Brazilian wrestler Zumbi had visa issues, therefore wasn’t able to take part in the 2016 Cruiserweight Classic and Ali received the call to head up to Orlando and compete.
 Subsequently, Ali lost in the first round, but showed enough promise and ended up signing a full-time contract with WWE, allowing him to wrestle full time and leave the police force.
 He has taken this opportunity and shined through with bright colors, showcasing his abilities and becoming one of the top stars in the cruiserweight division.